Meet the Festival Orchestra Musicians

 Principal Trumpet

-Scott Moore, trumpet (March), is Principal Trumpet with the Memphis Symphony and Leader of the MSO Big Band.
+Scott Moore, trumpet, is Principal Trumpet with the Memphis Symphony Orchestra and Leader of the MSO Big Band.
 He has also performed with the Chicago, St. Louis, Baltimore, National, and Toronto Symphonies.
 He has appeared as Guest Principal with the Symphony Orchestras of Atlanta, Toronto, and Jacksonville.
 He has recorded and performed with the Nashville Chamber Orchestra, and with I Fiamminghi, the Orchestra of Flanders.
 As soloist, Mr. Moore has appeared with the San Antonio Symphony, the Nashville Chamber Orchestra, the Tennessee Summer Symphony, the Chattanooga Symphony, and on numerous occasions with the Memphis Symphony.
 He has also been a featured Guest Artist at the International Trumpet Guild Conference.
 Scott holds a master’s from the New England Conservatory and a bachelor’s from McNeese State University.
 His teachers have included Charles Schlueter, Arnold Jacobs, and Michael Ewald.
-Now in his sixth year at Arizona Musicfest, he serves as Principal Trumpet for the March Pops concert.
-Mr. Moore is generously sponsored by Brooks Hull and Terry Gimmellie.
+This is his seventh year at Arizona Musicfest.

 Matthew Vaughn